Sunday, 16 January 2011

 Second Sunday after the Epiphany

 At Vespers on Saturday the antiphon on the Magnificat was Suscepit Deus (and the same is sung on all Saturdays until Septuagesima).
-Commemorations were sung of the preceding Office of St. Marcellus and of St. Anthony of Egypt.
+Commemorations were sung of the preceding Office of St. Paul the first Hermit and of St. Marcellus.
 As a double feast was commemorated the Dominical preces were not sung at Compline.

 At Mattins the invitatory is Adoremus Dominum and this is sung until Septuagesima.
 The hymn is Primo die and that is sung until the first Sunday in Lent.
 In the first nocturn the lessons are the Incipit of the Second Epistle to the Corinthians.
 In the second nocturn a sermon of St. Chrysostom provides the lessons and, in the third nocturn, the homily is from St. Augustine.
-At Lauds a ccommemoration is sung of St. Anthony.
-At Prime the Dominical preces are omitted because of the occurring double feast.
+At Lauds a commemoration is sung of St. Marcellus followed by the Suffrage of the Saints.
+At Prime the Dominical Quicumque is sung as are the Dominical preces..

-At Mass the Gloria is sung, the second collect is of St. Anthony.
+At Mass the Gloria is sung, the second collect is of St. Marcellus, the third collect of the BVM Deus, qui salutis.
 The Creed is sung and the preface is that of the Trinity.

-At Vespers commemorations are sung of the following Office of St. Peter's Chair at Rome, St. Paul, St. Anthony (note the 'typo' of a missing 'S Ab' in the Ordo) and St. Prisca.
-At Compline the Dominical preces are omitted due to the occurring double feast.
+At Vespers commemorations are sung of the following Office of St. Anthony of Egypt and St. Marcellus.
+At Compline the Dominical preces are omitted due to the concurring double feast of St. Anthony.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 Mattins is reduced to one nocturn of three lessons.
-No commemoration is made of St. Anthony at Lauds or Mass.
-The feast of St. Peter's Chair at Rome has been abolished entirely.
+No commemoration is made of St. Marcellus at Lauds or Mass.
+There is no Suffrage at Lauds, nor are there preces at Prime.
+Mass has a single collect.

 Art: Jerome Nadal